Refugees and asylum seekers are entitled to healthcare under § 4 of the Asylum Seekers Benefits Act (AsylbLG).

 Outpatient medical clinics for refugees

 Asylum seekers are entitled to medical care during the asylum process.
 This is generally provided by local doctors.
-To take the pressure off nearby physicians, outpatient medical clinics have been set up for refugees in Dresden, Leipzig and Chemnitz.
+In addition to the existing medical care provided by local GPs, outpatient facilities for refugees are also available in Dresden and Chemnitz.
 Patients holding a proper certificate of medical treatment may come here to receive the pain therapy and acute treatment to which they are entitled.
 The outpatient clinics are geared around treating foreign patients, and interpreters are always on hand along with the doctors.

 The clinics are run by the Kassenärztliche Vereinigung Sachsen, and are located: